dotnet/samples/windowsforms/MSIX-WindowsForms/README.md

 # MSIX Windows Forms Core Application

-This sample shows how to use the Windows Packaging Project to package a WinForms application running on .NET Core 3.1.
+This sample shows how to use the Windows Packaging Project to package a Windows Forms application running on .NET Core 3.1.

 ## Pre-requisites